-Does The Lunar Eclipse Give You Headaches?
-Here's How To Steer Clear Of The Pain
+The January Lunar Eclipse Might Make Your Head Throb, So Here's How To Ease The Pain

 On Jan.
 31, 2018, a rare blue moon lunar eclipse will light up the night sky.
 While sky-gazers and space enthusiasts alike are probably amped AF, some of you may be wondering what kind of havoc this astronomical event is going to wreak on your body.
 For example, does the lunar eclipse give you headaches?
 Because, let's be honest, outer space can do some pretty whacky things to your body, and even your brain, and we deserve some answers.